axq/Bastyl-DIY-instructions/index.md

 ## Install the audio jack

 - Solder cables to audio jack.
-Their position is not important, as long as it's the same on both sides. *Do not solder to the MCU yet.*
+Their position is not important, as long as it's the same on both sides. **Do not solder to the MCU yet.**
 - Install the heat shrink wrap and shrink it with a heat gun or a lighter
 - Screw audio jack into case
-- (Optional) add a bit of hot glue to the jack so it sticks better. **Only do so in the indicated position**, so it won't interfere with installation of the MCU
+- (Optional) add a bit of hot glue to the jack so it holds better. **Only do so in the indicated position**, so it won't interfere with installation of the MCU
 - Solder cables to the MCU (Blinky or Elite-C): black to GND, red to Vcc, blue to D0

 ![Figure 2](./images/mont2.jpg)